aweymo-ui/tideflats/content/5_legacy.md

 **While there are overlapping themes of immigration**, captivity and labor abuse that connect the Carstens Packing Company and the Northwest Detention Center, an invisible factor is distance.
 Both institutions required a location close enough to the city to take advantage of its tax incentives, unorganized labor and access to centralized trade routes, while being far enough from view to keep residents forgetful of their obvious environmental and ethical impacts.
 Both understood the power of inserting themselves in a developing area, somewhat removed from public scrutiny.

-{% include gallery-figure.html img="carstens_47.png" alt="Illustrated patent for the dumbwaiter, showing internal pulleys" caption="Original patent for the dumbwaiter, February 17, 1887." title="Original patent for the dumbwaiter, February 17, 1887." %}
+{% include gallery-figure.html img="carstens_47.png" alt="Illustrated patent for the dumbwaiter, displaying internal pulleys" caption="Original patent for the dumbwaiter, February 17, 1887." %}

 **The psychology of physical remove in the built environment** acts a bit like a dumbwaiter, which allows goods to be pulled up from the basements and kitchens to the dining rooms and bedrooms of usually upper class, residential homes.
 The simple contraption allowed the owner to consume without seeing the human cost of the product they were delivered, and recognize their complicity in any abuses that made those resources possible.
 This is the difference between knowing something exists in concept and comprehending these places in person, thereby understanding your relationship to it.